renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 ---
 Thanks to high pixel density devices like the 3rd generation iPad and the new MacBook Pro with Retina display, it encouraged me to find solutions on how to make my icons look crisp.

-Some suggested creating two sets of images, while others use the `<svg>` tag.
-I ended up choosing the font icon route.
-A solution in which you create a font library with your icons as glyphs [^1] and then use them as fonts in the `@font-family` css rule.
+I'll discuss about a solution in which you create a font library with your icons as glyphs [^1] and then use them as fonts in the `@font-family` css rule.

-SVG looks nice, but I need to be able to minimize http requests [^foot] and avoid clutter my HTML templating with a bunch of `<svg>` tags.
-So far was I able to create my own workflow and that's our topic of this article.

 [^1]: You can see an example of this technique in [FontAwesome](https://github.com/FortAwesome/Font-Awesome)'s [demo page](http://fortawesome.github.com/Font-Awesome/).
-[^foot]: Similar to how we [sprite](http://www.w3schools.com/css/css_image_sprites.asp) our PNG icons.

 READMORE